mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

     service=readwritesplit

-`servers` provides a list of servers, which must include one master and available slaves.
-Syntax for servers is:
+`servers` provides a list of servers, which must include one master and available slaves:

-    servers=**<srv1, srv2,...,srvN>**
+    servers=server1,server2,server3

-*Note that each server on the list must have its own section in the configuration file where it is defined.*
+**NOTE: Each server on the list must have its own section in the configuration file where it is defined.**

-**user **is assigned with the username which router session uses for accessing backends for loading the content of mysql.user table (and mysql.db and database names as well) and optionally for creating, and using maxscale_schema.replication_heartbeat table.
+`user` is the username the router session uses for accessing backends in order to load the content of the `mysql.user` table (and `mysql.db` and database names as well) and optionally for creating, and using `maxscale_schema.replication_heartbeat` table.

-**passwd **specifies corresponding password for the user.
+`passwd` specifies corresponding password for the user.
 Syntax for user and passwd is:

 user=<username>